c4dt/byzcoin/README.md

 As the current nodes update their image once an hour, you'll have to wait for an hour for every node to update.
 To mark these updates as somewhat not ideal, a `force` is added to the version.

+# Byzcoin binary

+The byzcoin binary has the following commands:
+- `config` to set up a new config
+- `show` to dump a config
+- `run` to start the node as a server
+- `proxy` to start a proxy

+The `config`, `show`, and `run` commands are used in the docker and are not more explained here.
+Only the `proxy` command is interesting outside of docker.

+## Proxy

+You can run a proxy on your local computer for testing, e.g., if you're developing a new web-frontend.
+The proxy takes an existing db, like https://demo.c4dt.org/omniledger/cached.db, and serves it locally.
+When starting, the proxy does the following:
+1. scan all chains in the db and update to the latest block
+2. verify the stored state in the db and eventually updating it
+3. regularly check for updates of the chain

+The following arguments can be given to the `proxy` command:
+- `portWS` for the websocket-port where the proxy will listen for commands
+- `update` to change the intervals between two updates
+- `complete` if given, the proxy makes sure all chains have all blocks available